 What’s the Summertime Solution for that Great Vacation?

 No magic suddenly shows up on vacation when there are regular problems at home every day with behaviors.
 However, if the vacation is sitting right in front of you, these solutions will save the day.
 However, please realize that these are essentials to also bring into everyday life, so more ease and joy can abound at home.

 Vacation Rules: Explain to your children, “There will be new rules this year for vacation.
 Listen carefully, as there will be no negotiation of these on vacation.”
 Then explain the three main rules.

 Travel Rule No. 1: Only Travel in Peace.

 Make this commitment to your children: “We will only keep moving forward if we travel in peace.
 Thus, the car will move if there are calm and respectful interactions.
 If we get distracted by your conflicts and fighting, it is really unsafe to drive or continue and the car will stop.”

 That’s right.
 You just pull over.
 Don’t remind the kids to be quiet or to calm down.
 Instead, pull over as soon as possible.
 Turn on some classical music and wait.
 Wait until all is quiet, and then start a five-minute timer.
-Sit and wait until there is five minutes of peace and quiet.
+Sit and wait until there are five minutes of peace.
 In other words, the timer only starts when there is silence and is reset to five minutes anytime there is noise.
 The car will only begin moving again after five minutes of calm.

 Will this be painful the first time?
 Yes.
 Remarkably so.
 But the lessons learned will be invaluable for the rest of your vacation.